-Across the Federation the Talk for Writing scheme is to be used for fiction and non-fiction writing.
-The Talk for Writing scheme enables children to learn new vocabulary and grammatical skills by immersing them in a chosen text.
+Across the Federation the Talk for Writing scheme is to be used alongside The Power of Reading Scheme books for fiction and non-fiction writing.
+The Talk for Writing scheme enables children to learn new vocabulary and grammatical skills by immersing them in a high quality text, often from the Power of Reading scheme.
 Together the class learn the story and begin using the rich vocabulary to re-tell the story.
 The children then move onto 'innovating' the story, e.g. making additions to it, re-writing it from a characters point of view, changing the genre of it, etc. Finally children should use the skills they have learned and picked up from the text to write their own story.